alleaffengaffen/tevbox/README.md

 ## Open Ideas

 - [ ] Run GH workflow every evening checking for left-over servers and sending you a notification
+- [ ] Install chezmoi
+- [ ] Add support for Rocky Linux (partially done, epel-release and dnf still required)